 Students enrolled in Paris, Je T'Aime, which is taught in English, will also be placed in a French-language course at an appropriate level (based on previous experience).

-Students enrolled in this course will also take Introduction to Sociology (SOC 100).
+Students enrolled in this course will also take Intro to Psychology (PSY 100-01).

 “The experience of pairing courses has allowed me to be more comfortable in both classes because my classmates are more familiar and I am not afraid of sharing my thoughts and ideas with them.
 It is also nice to be constantly surrounded by fellow students who can help and encourage me when the work gets tough.
 Without this situation, I may not have been as focused and comfortable in class and as diligent about doing my homework.”